MicrosoftDocs/Viva/Viva/experience-insight.md

 Continuously improve employee engagement and business performance using actionable insights from Viva Insights, Viva Pulse, and Viva Glint.

 - [Viva Insights](#viva-insights-get-data-driven-actionable-insights) provides privacy-protected organization and team insights.
-You'll get data-driven, actionable insights to increase productivity and performance.
+You get data-driven, actionable insights to increase productivity and performance.
-- [Viva Pulse](#viva-pulse-request-continuous-feedback) provides the ability to request ad-hoc feedback using research-backed templates to see team needs in the moment.
+- [Viva Pulse](#viva-pulse-request-continuous-feedback) allows you to request ad-hoc feedback using research-backed templates to see team needs in the moment.
 - [Viva Glint](#viva-glint-understand-the-employee-voice-with-organization-wide-surveys) provides tools for organization-wide surveys backed by People Science.
 Using the results, you can see and analyze strengths and opportunities and get suggested actions to drive business outcomes.

 ## Viva Insights: Get data-driven, actionable insights